-We caught up with Victoria Cohen, who studied abroad with AIFS in Granada, Spain back in 2007 as a gap year student.
+We caught up with Victoria Cohen, an AIFS alum who studied in Granada, Spain back in 2007 as a gap year student.
 She talks about the impact her experience in Spain had on her education and career paths, as well as how she grew as a person studying abroad at the age of 18.

 How has your study abroad experience impacted your educational goals and career?

 My study abroad experience was probably different than most students because I was essentially a high schooler!
 Technically I had graduated in December of my senior year and then left shortly after to study in Granada but I was just 18 and hadn’t yet started my true college career so I was a bit younger than the rest of the crowd (mostly juniors in college).
 The cool part about that was that I was actually in the process of applying to colleges and deciding where I was going to go and so many of the friends I made on that trip helped in influencing my decision, guiding me through the process.